Start date September 2018

 You’ll get experience in formulating new hypotheses and exploring the causes and consequences of diseases by conducting rigorous scientific research in a laboratory or with patients.

 A nine-month research project helps you to develop specialised knowledge, as well as design and undertake a substantial piece of publishable research.
 You’ll be based in one of our internationally-renowned institutes and be supervised by leading experts in their field.
 You can choose from a range of research opportunities in applied health, cancer and pathology, cardiovascular, genes and development, medical education and musculoskeletal topics.

-Here is a list of research projects we offered in 2017-18.
-The new list of research projects will become available in December.
+View our list of research projects for 2018-19.
 We strongly encourage applicants to contact the supervisory team before applying to the course and to state in your personal statement your three preferred research projects.

 The School of Medicine is a major international centre for research and education.
 Our ambition is to improve health and reduce health inequalities, locally and globally, through excellent research and its translation into healthcare practice, and the education of future scientific and clinical leaders who will advocate and practise an evidence-based approach.Back to top

 The taught modules are designed to stimulate a deep and critical knowledge of research.
 The optional modules allow you to develop a comprehensive knowledge of different approaches to medical research.